maik97/peak-shaver/docs/intro/getting_started.rst

 Note that ``tensorflow 1.9.0`` is an older version and only works with ``python 3.6``.
 The code of ``logger`` needs to be updated in order to be compatible with of ``tensorflow 2.x.x``.

-The dataset to simulate the can be downloaded here: `HIPE Dataset <https://www.energystatusdata.kit.edu/hipe.php>`_ .
+The dataset can be downloaded here: `HIPE Dataset <https://www.energystatusdata.kit.edu/hipe.php>`_ .
 There are two different versions, one is the complete dataset over three months, the smaller one is just the first week.

 Folder Structure
 ****************